Posted by Vidisco Expert, March 02, 2022

 The system also uses low doses of x-rays, meaning inspection only requires small area closures.
 This ensures minimal operation disruptions during inspections.

-If you can’t afford slowed operation due to the inspection process, Vidisco’s DR NDT technology could be right for you.
+If you can’t afford slowed operation due to the inspection process and current inspection services, Vidisco’s DR NDT technology could be right for you.
 You can learn more about our solution and how we can customize it for your needs here.